Chelsea's Belgian attacking midfielder turns 28 today; we celebrate the moody magnificence of Eden Hazard.

 • Disappointed at being substituted against Turkey on 3 June 2011, Hazard left the stadium and was caught on camera eating a hamburger outside while his team-mates were still playing.

-• Helped Belgium to the 2014 FIFA World Cup finals (their first in 12 years) and made it to the last eight; then – in the absence of the injured Vincent Kompany – captained the Red Devils as they stalled at the same stage at UEFA EURO 2016.
+• Helped Belgium to the 2014 FIFA World Cup (their first in 12 years) and made it to the last eight; then – in the absence of the injured Vincent Kompany – skippered the Red Devils as they stalled at the same stage at UEFA EURO 2016.
+Was captain again at the 2018 World Cup, where Belgium sparkled and picked up the bronze medal.

 What you might not know